Amanda Stanton Flaunts Cleavage In Green Front-Tie Top In New Selfie

 Amanda Stanton has been sharing lots of Instagram photos lately with summery vibes, and she kept it rolling with her newest post from today.
 She posed in a bedroom and flaunted her cleavage in a green, front-tie crop top.

-She stood facing the camera straight-on for the selfie, and propped out her right leg to the side.
-She raised one hand with the phone in the air, and glanced straight ahead at the mirror with a smile on her face with her lips closed.
-The phone was black with blue butterflies, and it obscured the left side of her face.
+Amanda stood facing the camera straight-on for the selfie and propped out her right leg to the side.
+She raised one hand with the phone in the air and glanced straight ahead at the mirror with a smile on her face with her lips closed.
+Her phone case was black with blue butterflies, and the device itself obscured the left side of her face.

 The former Bachelor star’s top was a light green tone with structured, voluminous shoulders and puffy half-sleeves.
 The thick ties were made into a large bow below her chest, and her cleavage was left on show.
-She also wore a pair of light denim with a high-waisted fit.
+She also wore a pair of light denim jeans with a high-waisted fit.

-She wore her hair pulled back in a middle part and in a low, slick bun.
-She accessorized her locks with a oval clip by her right ear, and also sported gold earrings and rings.
-Her chic makeup application added glam to her look, and it looked to include a light-toned eyeshadow, mascara, and bright light pink lipstick.
+Amanda wore her hair pulled back in a middle part and in a low, slick bun.
+She accessorized her locks with an oval clip by her right ear, and also sported gold earrings and rings.
+Her chic makeup application added glamour to her look, and it seemingly included a light-toned eyeshadow, mascara, and bright light pink lipstick.

 Behind her was a white bed in a white room with multi-colored carpet in brown and tan hues.
 A tall, leafy green plant stood in the corner, and Amanda referred to it in her caption.

-The geotag revealed that she was in Corona Del Mar in California.
+According to her geotag, she was in Corona Del Mar in California.

-The update has only been available for 30 minutes, but her followers have liked it over 5,900 times and flooded the comments section with their compliments.
+In the first 30 minutes since the update was posted, Amanda’s followers liked it over 5,900 times and flooded the comments section with several compliments.

 “Omg love your top!!!!!” gushed a devotee.